 We are still growing.
 There are plenty of high-value and challenging new projects.
 We are also shifting many projects from prototypes and MVPs to thoughtfully designed long-lived systems.
 This is an opportunity to do interesting and important work, and to do it right.

 Most of our engineers have held many jobs in the past.
 Minerva is special because it is more than a job.
 It’s a chance to build something long-lasting, to leave a legacy and add meaning to your career.
-Our first class of students is entering their Junior year, having spent their first two years in San Francisco, Berlin, and Buenos Aires.
-Next up are Seoul, Hyderabad, London, and Taipei.
+Our first class of students is entering their Senior year, having spent their first three years in San Francisco, Berlin, Buenos Aires, Seoul, and Hyderabad.
+Next up are London and Taipei.
 We are building a new university from scratch, and we’ve just started.
 Come join us!

 Design, build, deploy, operate, and maintain software across the stack from frontend to ops and databases.

 Develop, articulate, and prioritize software requirements by working closely with the product manager and directly with other teams.

 Use data-driven development and decision making to improve the performance, robustness, and scalability of our systems.
 An especially acute need is to overcome Internet and compute power limitations across the world.

 Maintain and expand automated test coverage and QA processes to catch bugs early.